 The Match – Does Ric Flair Pull Off The Upset?

 During the match, we get treated to all the old Flair tricks; The fake handshake offer, a thumb to the eye, a low blow, and of course, the Figure Four Leglock.
 In a hugely entertaining ten minutes, Flair and his younger foe put on a great contest.
-The Greenville crowd lapped it up and even thought, at one point, that Flair had the three count on one very close near fall.
+The Greenville crowd lapped it up and even thought at one point Flair had the three count on one very close near fall.

 This was not just the Flair show, however.
 Triple H was fantastic throughout, selling his injuries from the night before and making Ric’s offense look as good as it did in the 1980s.
 And to add to the soundtrack of this exceptional moment, J.R. was incredible on commentary.
 His enthusiasm and sports metaphors backing Ric Flair helped make the match even better — only one example from the hundreds available of why Jim Ross is the voice of wrestling.

 As Flair stood in the ring, Kevin Nash beside him, Shawn Michaels’ music played.
 Michaels led a collection of wrestlers from the back to applaud Flair in his efforts that evening and triumphs in his career.
 Michaels and Nash were followed by Steve Austin, Stephanie, Shane, and Vince McMahon, and lastly, Triple H himself coming to the ring and embracing Flair.
-Ric himself, unaware this was going to happen, was again visibly and understandably moved by the respect shown to him by his peers.
+Ric himself, unaware this was going to happen, was again visibly and understandably moved by his peers’ respect shown to him.

 The following week’s Monday Night Raw placed Ric Flair, Triple H, and a returning Randy Orton together.
 Shortly afterward, Dave Batista joined the group, forming Evolution.
 Flair went on to have some solid matches with his Evolution teammates, winning tag team gold and even having an Intercontinental Title run before starting the excellent retirement angle with Vince McMahon and Shawn Michaels.
 Despite being slightly older and slightly slower, “The Nature Boy” was indeed back.
 This one fantastic night in Greenville, where aspects of Flair’s real-life crossed into a beautiful one show story, played a massive part in the on-screen return of the Ric Flair.